elaine-chen-brown/CS1320-final-project/README.md

 - updated editnoser.sql to fix some symbols I missed last time
 - also added columns to authors table for authorImage and authorBio
 - alter author page setup to use database image/bio values if present
+- home page link now works from issue page
+- added suggested articles to article page (takes 6 most recent in same category)
+- added author socials to db - set to only render on page if they exist (so atm none are there)

 #### 4/4
 - assign underline styling to the correct category name for the navbar